 History

-Southside Community Farm (SCF)’s primary location is a 0.5 acre plot located in Southside Neighborhood, one of Asheville’s historically Black communities.
-The farm is situated in the former playground of the Livingston Street School which educated Black children in Asheville until it was closed in 1970 by a desegregation order.
+Southside Community Farm (SCF)’s primary location is a half acre plot located in Southside neighborhood, one of Asheville’s historically segregated Black communities.
+The farm is situated in the former playground of the Livingston Street School, which educated Black children in Asheville until it was closed in 1970 by a desegregation order.
 Today, the building is named the Arthur R. Edington Career & Education Center in honor of the school’s last principal.

 6th grade students of the segregated Livingston Street School.